How to Get Help for Dexedrine Abuse

-It can be even more difficult to get a loved one to accept they have a problem with substance abuse when that substance is a prescription drug.
-Dexedrine, e.g., is a prescription stimulant used in the treatment of ADHD and narcolepsy.
-Because this drug isn’t illegal and it has accepted medical uses, oftentimes users will fail to believe that they are addicted, especially if they were given a prescription for it.
-This can make expressing concern over their usage and ultimately urging them to get treatment a difficult task.
+It can be even more difficult to get a loved one to accept that they have a problem with substance abuse when that substance is a prescription drug.
+Dexedrine, for example, is a prescription stimulant used in the treatment of ADHD and narcolepsy.
+Because this drug isn’t illegal and has accepted medical uses, oftentimes users will fail to believe that they are addicted, especially if they were given a prescription for it.
+This can make expressing concern over a loved one’s usage and ultimately urging them to get treatment a difficult task.
 However, there are some general communication skills you can keep in mind, as well as some specific techniques that may help you address the problem with your loved one.

 Once you feel you can communicate effectively and are ready for more decisive action, there are several options you can consider.
 These include:

 - Holding a formal intervention.
 This is when the closest family members and friends of the addicted person gather together with the individual to try to convince them to get help.
 Interventions may take place with or without the help of a professional, but they may be more successful with one.
 A professional with experience in the area of addiction can help you gain knowledge about your loved one’s addiction; help you explore any of your own behaviors that may not be helping the situation; and make sure everyone is on the same page and communicating positively and effectively during the meeting.
 Oftentimes, even if it does not end up being successful at the time of the intervention, you may have at least planted a seed that may get them to seek treatment later.